 An exchange is different from a bookie because you are betting against other bettors instead of a bookmaker.
 This is called Peer-To-Peer or P2P betting because you are betting against your peers.

-The same thing happens when you lay a bet and win as you are making a profit on it.
+The same thing happens when you lay a bet and win as you are making a net win on it.
 You won’t pay any commission on losing bets, so the exchange won’t take two lots of commission as each market can only have one winner.
 So regardless of whether you back or lay on the exchange, you will only pay if you win.

 The beauty of the exchange is that you are able to set your own price, and so long as someone else takes that price your bet is on.
 This is called a match.
-You aren’t guaranteed a match, but the majority of markets will turn in-play and your price will be available until the market closes (game or race ends).
+You aren’t assured a match, but the majority of markets will turn in-play and your price will be available until the market closes (game or race ends).
 If it still isn’t taken then your stake will be returned.
 Un-matched bets are usually down to low value odds or poor footfall in the market.

 When you lay a bet on the exchange it’s important to know exactly how it works.
 Unlike when you back a bet, you aren’t entering a stake with returns based on your odds; with a lay bet the maximum you can win is the stake that you enter and the liability that you could pay out is then based on the odds that you set.